 - In Tentai Senshi Sunred, the hero characters always wear at least their masks all the time, if not their whole costumes.

 - In Ratman, the evil organization's mooks, the Jackies, spend all their time in skeleton costumes.
-They even bathe with it on!
+They even bathe with them on!

-- This was common in the Dark Age when creators seemed to give up on having characters with secret identities and so all costumed heroes were shown in costume all the time.
+- This was common in The Dark Age of Comic Books when creators seemed to give up on having characters with secret identities and so all costumed heroes were shown in costume all the time.
 See early Youngblood for one example.

 - Happened in some lucha films.
 One film has El Santo in bed asleep, wearing full ring gear including his cape.